-Nine has a human centric purpose.
-We shape culture by sparking conversations, challenging perspectives, informing and entertaining our communities.
+Nine shapes culture by sparking conversations, challenging perspectives, informing and entertaining our communities.
 We bring people together by celebrating the big occasions and connecting the everyday moments.
 Australia Belongs Here.

 Our purpose means we are committed to reducing the risk of modern slavery in our operations and supply chain.

-We engage with a wide range of third-party suppliers nationally and globally, who primarily deliver content or services related to our distribution of content to Nine.
+We engage with a wide range of third-party suppliers nationally and, to a lesser extent, globally, who primarily deliver to Nine content or services related to our distribution of content.